 Kentucky Oaks Picks

 The mile and an eighth distance of the Kentucky Oaks is often limiting for many three-year-old fillies.
-Thus, a handicapper beginning a careful analysis of the contenders is well-served to focus on the issue stamina.
-Unlike the Kentucky Derby, horses based on the west coast have not fared as well in the Oaks in recent years.
-Since 2003, only one winner - Plum Pretty in 2011 - hailed from a west coast barn.
-East coast-based trainers Larry Jones and Todd Pletcher have each captured the Oaks three times in that span with Steve Asmussen winning twice.
+Thus, a Kentucky Oaks handicapper beginning a careful analysis of the Kentucky Oaks contenders is well-served to focus on the issue stamina.
+Unlike the Kentucky Derby, horses based on the West Coast have not fared as well in the Oaks in recent years.
+Since 2000, only four winners hailed from a California-based barn.
+East coast-based trainers Larry Jones and Todd Pletcher have each captured the Oaks three times in that span, with Steve Asmussen winning twice.

 Kentucky Oaks Results

-More recently, at the 2019 Kentucky Oats event at the Churchill Downs was won by Serengeti Empress with a time of 1:50.17.
+More recently, at the 2019 Kentucky Oaks at Churchill Downs, the race was won by Serengeti Empress with a time of 1:50.17.
 Serengeti Empress took the lead early on and never looked back, running an excellent race under Jockey Jose Ortiz.
 She was closely followed by Liora and Lady Apple.

 Monomoy Girl, who won in 2018, has gone on to be one of the great fillies of her generation, and is still running in Grade 1 races in 2020 and will actually race on the Kentucky Oaks card on September 4 at Churchill Downs.
 Her battle with Wonder Gadot in the stretch of the Kentucky Oaks will be remembered for a long time.